jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

-Why does General/NSString have a pointer when things like General/NSRect and General/NSRange don't? http://goo.gl/General/OeSCu
+Why does NSString have a pointer when things like NSRect and NSRange don't? http://goo.gl/OeSCu

 ----

-General/NSString is a class, while General/NSRect, General/NSSize, General/NSPoint, and General/NSRange are structs.
+NSString is a class, while NSRect, NSSize, NSPoint, and NSRange are structs.
 The difference is where they're stored: **variables you declare in your methods are allocated on the stack**, including actual pointers... but **the things that pointers point to are stored on the heap**.

 The stack is pretty automatic.
 If you allocate a variable just after the opening {, then it'll be done with by the matching }, always.
 The heap, on the other hand, lets you keep objects around basically as long as you want--which is why it's a good place to keep objects.
 But it makes you manage the memory yourself with things like retain/release and autorelease.

-I should also note that it's good practice to use more descriptive titles for your General/WikiWiki pages.
-Something like General/WhyIsntNSRectUsedWithPointers.
+I should also note that it's good practice to use more descriptive titles for your WikiWiki pages.
+Something like WhyIsntNSRectUsedWithPointers.

--- General/RobRix
+-- RobRix

 ----

-General/NSString is much more complex than General/NSRect or General/NSRange.
+NSString is much more complex than NSRect or NSRange.
 While the latter are merely a convenient name for a few numbers, the former manages its own memory and hides what character encoding it uses for the text you store.

-Thus, General/NSRect and General/NSRange are simple C structs, while General/NSString is a fully-fledged General/ObjC object.
-For reasons that may become clear as you learn more programming, it is useful to hide General/NSString's complexity behind a pointer.
+Thus, NSRect and NSRange are simple C structs, while NSString is a fully-fledged ObjC object.
+For reasons that may become clear as you learn more programming, it is useful to hide NSString's complexity behind a pointer.

 Hope that helps some.

 ----

-So how do I know what's a "full-fledged" General/ObjC object (requiring a pointer), and what's a simple C struct?
-I was beginning to think that "General/NSAnything" was a full-fledged object.  -- a different curious reader
+So how do I know what's a "full-fledged" ObjC object (requiring a pointer), and what's a simple C struct?
+I was beginning to think that "NSAnything" was a full-fledged object.  -- a different curious reader

 ----